 A calculated measure of the total energy expended during physical activity.
 To calculate, take the MET value for a specific physical activity and multiply it by the duration (in hours).

 A way to measure how much energy you burn during any chosen physical activity.
 Every activity, from watching TV to going for a run, has a MET value.
 The more vigorous the activity, the higher the MET value.

 A substance produced by metabolism or by a metabolic process.
 Metabolites are not just by-products; they perform many functions in their own right.
 For example, some metabolites are messenger molecules in the body.

 An essential amino acid required for protein synthesis.

-The MTRR provides the information to make an enzyme that converts vitamin B12 to its methylated form.
+The MTRR gene provides the information to make an enzyme that converts vitamin B12 to its methylated form.
 Methylated vitamin B12 is required for the function of a key enzyme involved in managing homocysteine.

-includes muscles, bones, cartilage, ligaments, and tendons.
+Includes muscles, bones, cartilage, ligaments, and tendons.